Danielbaker31/HouseholdWaterMonitoringSystem/Journals/Advait Renduchintala (advaitr3)/advaitr3.md

 - Discuss Design changes

 **Tasks Completed**:
-This week, I worked closely with Jack and Daniel to advance the hardware and software components of our project.
+This week, I worked closely with Jack and Daniel to work on the hardware and software components of our project.
 For the hardware, we soldered the TDC chips onto the PCB.
 Jack and Daniel handled the soldering process, ensuring proper connections for the TDC7200 chips, while I focused on programming the TDC to communicate with the ESP32.
-Unfortunately, we encountered a major challenge with the SPI communication protocol.
+Unfortunately, we saw a huge challenge with the SPI communication protocol.
 Despite multiple attempts to establish communication, the ESP32 could not successfully send or receive data from the TDC chips, leaving us temporarily stuck on this front [1].

 To address previous issues with signal reliability, we ordered another set of ultrasonic sensors.
 However, these new sensors exhibited the same faint signal problem as the earlier ones.
 As a result, we placed an order for a different model of sensors, hoping to resolve the issue in the next iteration of testing.